A note on the Maxwell's eigenvalues on thin sets: Introduction and statement of the main results

 is given by

 where $\nu$ is the outer normal to $\p \Omega$ and $\la := \eta^2$ is the eigenvalue.
-If $\Omega$ is sufficiently regular, e.g., if $\p \Omega$ is Lipschitz, it is well-known that problem \eqref{eq:curlcurl} has $\la = 0$ as eigenvalue of infinite multiplicity and it further admits a sequence of non-negative eigenvalues of finite multiplicity
+If $\Omega$ is sufficiently regular, e.g., if $\p \Omega$ is Lipschitz, it is well-known that problem \eqref{eq:curlcurl} has $\la = 0$ as eigenvalue of infinite multiplicity and it further admits a sequence of non-negative eigenvalues of finite multiplicity (corresponding to divergence-free eigenfunctions)

 where the eigenvalues are repeated according to their multiplicity.